Understanding Asymmetric Encryption

 - Elliptic Curve Cryptography (ECC): Why it offers stronger security with smaller keys.

-- Post-Quantum Cryptography: Preparing for quantum-resistant algorithms (e.g., Lattice-based cryptography).
+- Post-Quantum Cryptography: Preparing for quantum-resistant algorithms (e.g., lattice-based cryptography).

 Tools and Libraries